ToaToes/KotlinEssense/Kotlin OOP.md

 ```
 One can extend the base class to override its fucntion -> for code reusability

-3. Polymorphism: Ability of different classes to be treated as instances of the same class through a common interface.
+3. Polymorphism (override overload) : Ability of different classes to be treated as instances of the same class through a common interface.
 It allows methods to do different things based on the object they are acting upon.

+Override(Runtime polymorphism): Same parameters but used in different subclasses

+Overload(Compiletime polymorphism): Same function name but different parameters

-4. Abstraction: Hiding the complex reality while exposing only the necessary parts.
+5. Abstraction: Hiding the complex reality while exposing only the necessary parts.
 It allows a programmer to focus on interactions at a higher level.